Human Approval, Agent Ownership, and Audit Trails for AI Agents

 Create an approval request from the terminal and attribute it to an agent.
 The CLI can then block until the assigned human approves, rejects, or the request times out.

-Use Control Map before a high-risk request when the agent should know whether the requested role, mapping, shift coverage, fallback reviewers, and quorum can be satisfied right now.
+Use Control Map when the agent or operator needs to preview whether the requested role, mapping, shift coverage, fallback reviewers, and quorum can be satisfied right now.

-This is especially useful for coding agents and CI workflows: they can fail early with a clear routing reason instead of creating a request that no one can answer.
+This is especially useful for coding agents and CI workflows that want a clear routing reason before or alongside creating the approval request.
+The request itself remains the execution gate.

 The CLI exposes the non-admin routing fields most agents need: required role, SLA, quorum, approval roles, case ids, idempotency ids, trace ids, and policy context.